amilkyboi/netnate/README.md

-# amilkyboi.github.io
+# netnate

-> *Last Updated: 14 November 2022*
+> *Last Updated: 21 November 2022*

-This is a temporary repository for my website development project, NetNate.
-The current website is deployed using raw HTML, CSS, and JS and uses a third-party CSS theme hosted by W3Schools.
-Hugo, a static site generator, will be used on this repository to usher in a new age for NetNate.
-Hugo will allow me to maintain a more secure, easy to upgrade, and quicker to load website with full support for custom theming.
+This is a repository for my website development project, netnate.
+The legacy website was deployed using raw HTML, CSS, and JS and uses a third-party CSS theme hosted by W3Schools.
+Hugo, a static site generator, is now used and will allow for a more secure, upgradeable, and efficient website with full support for custom theming.

 ## Backend

-Hugo sites are primarily written in Markdown (`.md`).
+Hugo content pages are written in Markdown (`.md`).
 This website is hosted on GitHub as a GitHub Pages project.
 Each time code is pushed to `main`, GitHub Actions builds the site automatically and the content is stored on the `gh-pages` branch.
 The GitHub Pages site is then built from the `gh-pages` branch.

 ## Philosophy

 Websites today are extremely bloated and more often than not contain copious amounts of unnecessary or downright predatory tracking tools.
 A good website abides by the following ruleset:

-- Free/Libre and Open-Source Software (F/LOSS)
+- Free and Open-Source Software (FOSS)
 - No tracking tools
 - Minimal amounts of JavaScript
-- Delivery optimization on any system for any network
+- Delivery optimization

 Any and all of the information and/or opinions made in this project, during any stage, are and will always be completely free to share and distribute.
-My ultimate goal in creating this website is to make something that I can be proud to call my own.
+This repository is licensed under the GNU GPLv3.

 ## Upgrades